open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 ### Duration

-Any value that represents a duration, for example a timeout, MUST interpret a purely numeric value as a number of milliseconds.
+Any value that represents a duration, for example a timeout, MUST be an integer representing a number of milliseconds.
 The value is non-negative - if a negative value is provided, the SDK MUST generate a warning and gracefully ignore the setting.

-Formatted strings with an integer followed immediately by a unit string MAY be interpreted for the following units:

-- `"ms"` - milliseconds
-- `"s"` - seconds
-- `"m"` - minutes
-- `"h"` - hours
-- `"d"` - days

-For example, the value `12000` indicates 12000 milliseconds, which is equivalent to specifying `12s`.
+For example, the value `12000` indicates 12000 milliseconds, i.e., 12 seconds.

 ## General SDK Configuration